-West Lake is the most popular tourist attraction in Hangzhou.
-An area famed for its natural beauty, West Lake is, in many ways, the landscape most representative of ancient China due to its immortalisation in art.
-This is where you will recognise those dainty 'willow pattern' scenes of waterscapes, bridges and gardens.
-The lake is sheltered on three sides by mountains and you don't feel at all as though you are in a city.
+Famed for its natural beauty, West Lake in Hangzhou is perhaps the landscape most representative of ancient China owing to its immortalisation in art.
+This is where visitors will recognise the blue waterscapes, bridges, and gardens on many ceramics.
+The lake itself is sheltered on three sides by mountains where travellers can truly feel that they have escaped the city.

-West Lake is a UNESCO World Heritage Site full of historical points of interest, including temples, pagodas and museums.
-You can easily hire a boat to take you to the islands in the centre of the lake and this is a lovely way to view the area.
-It is also very popular to hire bicycles and ride all the way around West Lake, a trip of about six miles (10km) depending on which route you take.
+West Lake is a UNESCO World Heritage Site full of historical points of interest, including the various temples, pagodas and museums.
+Visitors can easily hire a boat to take them to the islands in the centre of the lake, which is a lovely way to view the area.
+Many visitors hire bicycles and ride all the way around West Lake, a trip of about six miles (10km) depending on the route.

 There are so many things to see and do in West Lake that visitors will need at least a day to explore.
 Famous scenic spots worth seeking out are Su Causeway, Crooked Courtyard, Flower Pond and Broken Bridge â€' considered the most romantic spot in West Lake.